A Complete Guide on Sponsoring a Work Visa in USA

 1. How to sponsor a work visa?

 Prospective employers and companies can hire foreign nationals to work for them even when the person is not a Lawful Permanent Resident (green card holder) or a U.S. Citizen.
-In order for the company to become a sponsor, or file a formal request with the government to accept that person as employee, the sponsor must go through several steps and request the involvement of multiple government agencies sometimes including the Department of Labor and the United States Citizenship and Immigration Services (USCIS).
+In order for the company to become a sponsor, or file a formal request with the government to accept that person as employee, the sponsor must go through several steps and request the involvement of multiple government agencies usually including the U.S. Department of Labor and the United States Citizenship and Immigration Services (USCIS).
 The basic petition form for working visa is called I-129, Petition for a Nonimmigrant Worker.

 2. What type of work visa should I sponsor?